Special Educational Needs

 - Link to Disabled Children’s Service for support to families for some pupils with high needs;

-- Access to local authority’s service level agreement with Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice
+- Access to local authority’s service level agreement with speech and language therapy services, occupational therapy services and physiotherapy services for pupil with requirement for direct therapy or advice

-- Membership of professional networks for SENCO for example the SENCO forum.
+- Membership of professional networks for SENCos for example the SENCo forum.

 11. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32.

-Kent Parent Partnership Service (KPPS) provides free, impartial, confidential, advice, support and options around educational issues for parents who have children with special educational needs or disabilities (0-19).
+Information, Advice and Support Kent (IASK) provides free, impartial, confidential, advice, support and options around educational issues for parents who have children with special educational needs or disabilities (0-19).
 They empower parents to play an active and informed role in their child’s education.
-They can be contacted on
+They can be contacted on:

 HELPLINE: 03000 41 3000